16 Perfect Baby Shower Gifts Not On Her Registry

 Ignore the Baby Registry List Crafted by the Big Box Baby Stores

 Despite the laundry list of items the stores suggest every family needs to stock in their nursery, I suspect none of these ideas are on that list.
 If you’re looking for a baby gift a new mom is sure to love but is a little off the beaten path, consider one of these!

 Still Want More Ideas?
 Check out 7 Gifts For New Moms That Keep On Giving.

 Heads Up: This post contains affiliate links, so I may earn a few cents if you decide to purchase something (at no cost to you).
-We own every single one of the items above and use them all regularly, so I recommend them with significant experience.
+We own or have owned every single one of the items above and use them all regularly, so I recommend them with significant experience.
 Thanks for supporting brands that support the blog!